seabaylea/FoodTrackerBackend-Workshop/README.md

 Generate boilerplate for Bluemix services:
 ❯◉ Auto-scaling
 ```
+The Swift Server generator will now create and build an empty Kitura application for you with the characteristics you selected.
+As you are building a CRUD application, you now need to add a data model that it provides Create Read Update and Delete operations for.

 3. Add a data model to persist to the datastore
 ```
 cd ~/FoodTrackerBackend-Workshop/Server/FoodTrackerServer